Doubling space: Assouad's embedding theorem

 An important question in metric space geometry is to characterize those metric spaces that can be embedded in some Euclidean space by a bi-Lipschitz function.
 This means that one can essentially think of the metric space as a subset of Euclidean space.
 Not all metric spaces may be embedded in Euclidean space.
 Doubling metric spaces, on the other hand, would seem like they have more of a chance, since the doubling condition says, in a way, that the metric space is not infinite dimensional.
 However, this is still not the case in general.
-The Heisenberg group with its Carnot-Caratheodory metric is an example of a doubling metric space which cannot be embedded in any Euclidean space.
+The Heisenberg group with its Carnot-Carathéodory metric is an example of a doubling metric space which cannot be embedded in any Euclidean space.

 Assouad's Theorem states that, for a M-doubling metric space X, if we give it the metric d(x, y)^{ε} for some 0 < ε < 1, then there is a L-bi-Lipschitz map $f:X \rarr \mathbb{R}^d$, where d and L depend on M and ε.